matchyc/matchyc.github.io/_pages/about.md

 Currently, I am a research intern at Microsoft Research Asia, mentored by [Baotong Lu](https://baotonglu.github.io/).
 I worked with [Qianxi Zhang](https://www.microsoft.com/en-us/research/people/qiazh/), [Qi Chen](https://www.microsoft.com/en-us/research/people/cheqi/) in Beijing and also talented FTE in Shanghai.

-Focusing on fast inference for LLMs, the property of sparsity and also large-scale vector search.
+Focusing on systems and algorithms for LLMs, the property of sparsity and also large-scale vector search.

-I am actively seeking a PhD position in Fall 2025 or very suitable job position.
+I am actively seeking a PhD position in Fall 2025.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.